 3. Access Seeker raise their complaints through the portal and/or API integration

 4. The Relationship Manager will acknowledge the receipt of the complaint within 2 working days.
-5. A response to the complaint will be provided to the Access Seeker within 5 working days.
+5. A response to the complaint will be provided to the Access Seeker within 5 working days from the logging date referred to under clause 4 above.

 6. In case the Access Seeker finds the provided solution is not satisfactory, the complaint can be